AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SystemUnitClassType/README.md

 SystemUnitClassType Class
 =========================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'SystemUnitClass' that allows definition of child SystemUnitClasses within the class hierarchy.
+This Class is a wrapper for the CAEXElement 'SystemUnitClass' that allows definition of child SystemUnitClasses within the class hierarchy.
 The parent child relation between two SystemUnitClasses has no semantic.

 Inheritance Hierarchy